The solution is often obvious. But we never notice it. Our minds are so used to making things complicated.

 Home

-If you spend so much time searching for things, cleaning, maintaining, and repairing, you own too many stuff.
+If you spend so much time searching for things, cleaning, maintaining, and repairing, you own too much stuff.

 Give up those items.
 You don’t need them.
 Sell, donate, or throw (reuse/recycle) what you don’t need.
 Keep your house simple.
 A simple home is more manageable.